 The Final Year Project requires students to utilise all their learning and experiences acquired in the programme to complete a research-based project grounded on their personal and professional interests.
 Students can opt for Honours Project or Capstone Project in their Final Year Project study to be supervised by a University academic staff.

-Field Experience provides students with supervised teaching experiences under their PVE contexts to develop teaching capabilities in 2 components: Teaching Practice and Field Experience Portfolios.
+Field Experience (FE) provides students with supervised teaching experiences under their PVE contexts to develop teaching capabilities in 2 components: Teaching Practice and Field Experience Portfolios.
 Students will need to put theories learned in the programme into practice in addressing their weaknesses and strengthening their expertise in designing, implementing, and evaluating their teaching.
+Besides providing teaching practice supervision under the PVE contexts during FE, the programme provides FE opportunities in Applied Learning (ApL) settings.

 General education courses provide knowledge related to well-being, positive thinking, stress management, and healthy living to broaden students' perspectives on personal and professional development.
 Students are required to take one general education course (3 cps).